Xooa/xooa-java-sdk/Readme.md

 # Xooa Java SDK

-The official Xooa SDK for Java to connect with the Xooa Paas.
+The official Xooa SDK for Java to connect with the Xooa Blockchain PaaS.

 Xooa (pronounced ZUU-ah) is dedicated to making blockchain easy.
 Focus on business problems, not blockchain problems.